AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/solution-requirements.md

 level: Intermediate
 exl-id: f9e05049-5904-4f6c-b45d-9f81fbc76b69
 ---
-# Store Fulfillment requirements for Adobe Commerce
+# Store Fulfillment Requirements for Adobe Commerce

-You must meet the following technical and business requirements to install and enable the Store Fulfillment solution for Adobe Commerce.
+The following sections detail the technical and business requirements for installing and enabling the Store Fulfillment solution for Adobe Commerce.

 ## Platform and software version requirements